alicamran/Kamran_portfolio/docs/resume.md

 **City of London | London Forestry Agency (Joint Venture with the University of Surrey, UK)**
 _Principal Aims and Objectives:_
 - Determined the carbon stocks and fluxes in selected urban forests in London to evaluate their capacity for carbon sequestration.
-- Researched the connection between the diversity of tree species, carbon sequestration, and urban woods.
+- Researched the connection between tree species diversity, carbon sequestration, and urban woods.
 - Assessed how well existing woodland management techniques are preserving biodiversity and increasing carbon sequestration.
 - Provided policy and practical recommendations for improving carbon sequestration in urban forests.